exu/go-workshops/810-how-to-run-on-kubernetes-cluster/README.md

             65 root       0:00 ps aux
             /app #

-        Yeah! there is my goapp running, but **its network is exposed only inside Kubernetes cluster.
+        Yeah! there is my goapp running, but **its network is exposed only inside Kubernetes cluster**.
 Now it's time to expose it outside cluster.

     - expose as Service (`NodePort`) - use mapping of some port on cluster node to external cluster ip.